top of page

 Passed in 1990, the Native American Graves Protection and Repatriation Act requires that all federally funded institutions must return Native American cultural items—including ancestral human remains, objects of cultural patrimony, and materials or objects possessing ongoing cultural significance—to federally recognized descendants of the tribe(s) on whose land the objects were found, and/or to culturally affiliated organizations.

-For more information about Delaware Nation and their contact information, please visit their website:
+For more information about Delaware Nation and contact information for their other government offices, please visit their website:

 https://www.delawarenation-nsn.gov/